| |

 to attain awakening are

-necessary.
-It is the view on top of the mountain.
-This view is however contested by those, like Sakya Pandita,
+The Great Completion is the view on top of the mountain.

 in Gelug circles, even today.
-The main reason for this is the suddenist
+The main points of contention are the suddenist

 (presentist)

-approach, its mode of transmission (master introducing the Clear Light
+approach, its mode of transmission (with the Guru introducing to the

-directly), as well as the focus on the
+directly), as well as the strong focus on the

-clarity-aspect of the mind (its natural state of "rigpa").
-According to
+clarity-aspect of the mind (its natural state of "rigpa" with

 the XIVth Dalai Lama, Dzogchen became controversial because some Dzogchen